labaneilers/imgsrv/Readme.md

 ## Development

 Installing the dependencies for ImgSrv are a bit tricky, so it is recommended to do local development with the docker container.
-Use docker compose to launch the debug configuration of ImgSrv (i.e. which uses nodemon for auto-reloading):
+Use docker compose to launch the debug configuration of ImgSrv (e.g. which uses nodemon for auto-reloading):

 ```
 docker-compose up debug
 ```

-You can then attach a debugger (i.e. using the included Visual Studio Code launchSettings.json).
+You can then attach a debugger (e.g. using the included Visual Studio Code launchSettings.json).

 ## Example source images